https://aachoovooprivateeye2024.blogspot.com/2024/07/aachoo-voo-private-eye-episode-five.html

 through the blinds.
 “You’re not real," I muttered, “You’re only

-dream!
+a dream!
 A dream, dammit, do you hear me?
 You’re only a

 dream!"
 From somewhere down the hall or out of the air vents,